alexboia/WP-Trip-Summary/README.txt

 = Can it be customized? =
 Yes, the front-end viewer of the plug-in (i.e. the one that shows trip summary data to your visitors can be customized).
 See here how: https://github.com/alexboia/WP-Trip-Summary/wiki/Customizing-the-front-end-viewer.

+= Why does the trip summary viewer not show up on post listing pages, such as archive pages? = WP-Trip-Summary looks at the current page and only activates itself when on the actual post details page, so it won’t work on archive pages, even if the entire post content is displayed.

 = How can I contribute? =
 Head over to the plug-in's GitHub page (https://github.com/alexboia/WP-Trip-Summary) and let's talk!